GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 <!-- tabs:end -->

-### Verify if System Integrity Protection is enabled
+## Ensure System Integrity Protection(SIP) is enabled for macOS

-If you are onboarding a macOS device, verify if System Integrity Protection (SIP) is enabled on your device to prevent unauthorised code executions.

 1. Open **Terminal** and run the command `csrutil status`.
 2. If the result says it is currently disabled, run the command `csrutil enable`.
 3. Restart your device.

-### Encrypt your hard disk drive to protect your data at rest
+## Encrypt your hard disk drive to protect your data at rest

 <!-- tabs:start -->